There's nothing like a long holiday weekend to ignore those healthy habits you're usually so good about following.

 Instead of turning to a juice cleanse or some other detox diet, Beaver recommends providing the nutrients your body needs to recover.

 "First and foremost, you can support your body's recovery after drinking by hydrating," says Beaver.
-"Then, opt for a meal with a good source of protein, whole veggies and/or fruits and a nutrient-rich carbohydrate."
+"Then, opt for a well-balanced meal with a good source of protein, whole veggies and/or fruits and a nutrient-rich carbohydrate."

 Beaver recommends a recovery meal that contains the following: